old-user-1808559/capstone1808559/Labs/challenge_guide.md

 In this challenge, you will create a Multi-Agent System that accepts a user’s request and processes it through a collection of agents, each designed with a specific persona and area of expertise.
 The agents will individually analyze the request and contribute their responses based on their defined responsibilities.
 The final output will be a consolidated collection of answers from all agents, collaboratively addressing the user’s query in a way that reflects the unique perspective of each persona.

-## Task 1: Azure OpenAI Service and Model Deployment
+## Task 1 - Azure AI Foundry Model Deployment & Environment Configuration

 1. **Azure OpenAI Service Deployment:**